synaptics-astra/doc/linux/index.rst

 Running the USB Boot Tool
 """""""""""""""""""""""""

-Also included in the Synaptics usb-tool package is the usb_boot userspace tool.
+Also included in the Synaptics usb-tool package is the usb_boot user space tool.
 This is the tool which communicates with Astra Machina over USB.
 Each Astra Machina variant will have its own usb_boot directory.
 Included in each directory will be a ``usb_boot`` binary and the ``run`` script used to run it.
-The directory will also contain an images directory which contains all of the image files needed to boot the board ober USB.
+The directory will also contain an images directory which contains all of the image files needed to boot the board over USB.
 This include images which contain the USB U-Boot bootloader.

 On Windows, double click on the run.bat file to launch the tool.
 This